razak17/howdy-server/README.md

-## Frontend For Social Media Application
+## Backend For Social Media Application

 Built with Node.